Imagunaratne/Master-s-Eligibility-Analytics-Dashboard/README.md

 # Masters Eligibility Analytics Dashboard

 ## Problem
 Assessing candidate eligibility for postgraduate program admissions is a manual, error-prone process when done from raw applicant data.
-This project builds an interactive Power BI dashboard **"UoM Master's Eligibility Summary" ** that automates eligibility assessment for the Master of Business Analytics program from a raw candidate CSV dataset (academic qualifications, professional experience, and pay verification).
+This project builds an interactive Power BI dashboard UoM Master's Eligibility Summary that automates eligibility assessment for the Master of Business Analytics program from a raw candidate CSV dataset (academic qualifications, professional experience, and pay verification).

 ## Approach
 - **Data cleaning & wrangling:** Parsed and split nested academic and experience fields (institute, degree, dates, class; company, position, dates) from a single semi-structured column into clean, structured columns